chuanzhen-tan/data-science-and-machine-learning/Driver Drowsiness Detection and Alert System/README.md

 The eye diagram used in this module was adapted from Glaucoma Research Foundation (2022).

+Typically, a person who is awake blinks about 10 times a minute.
+However, when someone is feeling sleepy, this drops to between 4 and 6 blinks per minute.
+This drop in frequency, along with longer blink duration, serves as a clear sign of tiredness.

 ## Citations

 Citations are formatted in accordance with the APA 7th edition guidelines.